qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 The Felgo Cloud Build is a centralized and stable build environment for every Qt target platform.
 This means that you, as a developer, do not need the toolchains for every platform on your machine.
 For example, you can create iOS apps from Windows, even though you cannot install the required tools for compiling iOS apps on your machine.
 This also removes potential problems that may arise from building the app with different systems and tooling environments.
 Every release is built with the same system configuration, Qt version and dependencies.

 In addition to building apps, you might also want to deploy your apps to Google Play or Apple AppStore.
-In the stores, you can use the beta testing mechanisms in the stores to test new versions and then move them to production.
+You can use the beta testing mechanisms in the stores to test new versions and then move them to production.
 This traditionally requires uploading the ``apk`` bundles or ``ipa`` packages on the respective store websites.

 Felgo Cloud Builds automates this as well.
 It takes your source code from your repository, builds your project for all platforms in parallel, and then uploads the packages to the stores for testing or publishing, depending on your settings.